 The person behind advertisements

-If you were around in 1976, you may remember this one.
+If you were around in 1976, you might remember this one.
 A medieval Franciscan monk finished a manuscript and was ordered to make 500 more.
 He found a copying store with a brand new Xerox machine.
 Another ad involved telling New Yorkers to be more vigilant about terrorist threats.
-That’s why the local transportation authority there adopted a very simple ad campaign: If you see something, say something.
+That’s why the local transportation authority adopted a straightforward ad campaign: If you see something, say something.
 Who was the mastermind behind these ad campaigns?
-The person who coined the term “advertisement?”
+The person who coined the term “advertainment?”
 His name is Allen Kay.
 He sat down to chat with David Grasso on Follow the Profit.
 Here are a few sneak peeks:

 - How to get people to believe your story